dudarev/policyinsights/STORIES.md

 - There is a limit on how many programs a user may follow
 - User may stop following a program

-- User may add an her image in user profile
 - User may edit her name in user profile

 - User gets emails about updates to the programs she follows on daily bases (number of comments, number of updates etc.)